gnzlbg/cpp_skeleton/README.md

 ## Getting started

 1. Fork this repository and check-out your fork.
+2. Add your repository to [travis-ci][] and [coveralls][].
-2. Run `bootstrap.py` script to configure it to your needs and commit your changes to your repository.
+3. Run `bootstrap.py` script to configure it to your needs and commit your changes to your repository.
-3. Start working on your project.
+4. Start working on your project.

 ## Details